How to create a company password policy

 Maintain and update your password policy

 Providing a documented password policy gives employees a resource to refer to whenever it’s time to change their passwords.
 However, don’t expect the document to be static.
-The security landscape is constantly evolving, so be prepared to update your policy as necessary.
+The security landscape is constantly evolving, so be prepared to update your custom policy as necessary.

 Provide password training

-Require password changes after a potential compromise
+Require a password change after a potential compromise

 If you have any reason to believe your systems or accounts may have been compromised, require password changes for all affected employees.
 Otherwise, threat actors may have continued user account access.

-Invest in password management software
+Invest in password manager software

 Consider password policy enforcement software

-Implement multi-factor authentication
+Implement multifactor authentication

-Multi-factor authentication adds an extra layer of security.
+Multifactor authentication adds an extra layer of security.
 Rather than granting access with just a username and password, users must also use an additional verification method, such as a fingerprint scan or a one-time password (OTP) from an email, text, or app.
 This makes the password just one component of authentication instead of the primary determiner.

 Set a lockout after failed attempts

-Hackers may try to guess your passwords through trial and error, credential stuffing, or brute force attacks.
+Attackers may try to guess your passwords through trial and error, credential stuffing, or brute force attacks.
 Incorporating a lockout period after a set number of failed attempts can help thwart these efforts.

 Let users see what they’re typing

-While a strong password policy is crucial, there’s much more involved in cultivating a secure environment.
+While a strong password policy and good cyber hygiene are crucial, there’s much more involved in cultivating a secure environment.
 You also need to maintain accurate information on your machines and implement updates and patches.
-PDQ Inventory and PDQ Deploy are the one-two punch of awesomeness you’ve been looking for to streamline deployment and improve your efficiency.
-And once you have more time on your hands from automating routine tasks, you can hit up PDQ’s blog and videos for more insights into IT.